amcpherson/defuse/README.md

 ## Setup

-Running the deFuse pipeline is simple as running a single script.
+To run the deFuse pipeline, you will be required to install some prerequisite software, modify a configuration file, and run a setup script.

 ### deFuse code